-Auto refreshing ads have existed for a long time, but it hasn’t really been a mainstream practice until recently.
-In the past, publishers would use auto-refresh as a “trick” to boost their profits.
+Auto refreshing ads or Ad Refresh has existed for a long time, but it hasn’t really been a mainstream practice until recently.
+Ad refresh was available through DFP refresh and now Google ad manager refresh.
+In the past, publishers would use auto-refresh as a “trick” to boost their ad revenue.
 Therefore, it didn’t really appeal to neither advertisers nor users.
-The truth is, however, that auto-refreshing ad exists because there’s a necessity for it.
-There are many monetization challenges that media owners can encounter.
-At a certain point, traditional methods just don’t cut it.
-That said, this technology has evolved quite a bit over the years.
-Today we’re looking at full-featured solutions that address most of the concerns of the past.
-Of course, there are still some risks you should be aware of.
-Let’s take a deep dive into refreshing and see how it can be implemented correctly.
+The truth is, however, that auto-refreshing ad exists because there’s a necessity for its use.
+There are many monetization challenges that media owners can encounter, whether that is Google ad or ad exchange related.
+Today we’re looking at full-featured solutions that address most of the concerns of the past taking the risks into account.
+Let’s take a deep dive into ad refresh and see how these types of ads can be implemented correctly.

 Auto Refresh as a feature

-The feature may still be frowned upon by some people in the industry.
-Yet, it is important to understand that in certain situations it’s the only viable option.
-So why do we need auto-refresh at all?
-Well, the problem lies with the way platforms and monetization work as a whole.
+Although frowned upon by some people in the industry.
+Yet, it is important to understand that in certain situations these ads are the only viable option to use.
+So why do we need auto-refresh ads at all?
+Well, the problem lies with the way ad platforms and monetization of a page works as a whole.
 In many cases, ad revenue doesn’t always scale proportionately with website engagement, even though they are intrinsically connected.
-The basic model for programmatic is set up so that publishers benefit the most from retaining as much traffic as possible and encouraging visitors to create more page views.
+The basic model for programmatic helps publishers benefit the most from retaining as much traffic as possible and encouraging more visitors to create more page views to display ads.
 That certainly works for some.
-But what happens with publishers whose content is intended for maximum time spent per page instead of the number of pageviews generated?
+But what happens with publishers whose content is intended for maximum time spent per page instead of the number of pageviews or ads generated?
 It’s simple – the business suffers.
-Let’s explore two examples of such website types, that perfectly showcase the dilemma.
+Let’s explore two website examples.

 This publisher has a web app, which can be used inside the visitor’s browser; the website really has 2 pages overall, but they are highly interactive.
 An average user would spend around 5 minutes on the website.
-For that entire time, they would only see one or two ads the publisher was able to fit on the page.
+For that entire time, they would only see one or two ads that were able to fit on the page.
 That doesn’t sound very fair to the publisher, does it?
-Well, this is where ad refreshing comes in.
-Publishers can create new inventory from the same pageviews, by utilizing it.
-Simply put, the technology is compensating it, through higher users’ engagement.
+Well, this is where it makes sense to use the ad refresh.
+Publishers can create new ad inventory from the same pageviews, by utilizing it.
+Simply put, the technology is compensating it, through higher users’ engagement on the page.

 It is probably the most common type of implementation and is pretty much the default.
-A timer starts each time an ad is triggered with a predetermined duration.
-A different ad is displaying, when the time is up.
+A timer starts each time an ad is triggered on a page with a predetermined duration, be it an aggressive 30 seconds or a more effective 60 seconds.
+A different ad is displayed on the page when the time is up.
 This is an ongoing process, for as long as the session lasts.
-Most of the time the number of refreshes is set to prevent the loop from going on indefinitely.
+Most of the time the number of ad refreshes is set to prevent the loop from going on indefinitely.
 Especially when the tab is open passively.
-Most marketplaces also have restrictions on the refresh interval, so that ads are not rotating constantly.
+Most marketplaces also have restrictions on the ad refresh interval, so that ads are not rotating constantly.

 This method is the simplest of all to implement but it’s not without its downsides.
 First and foremost viewability is going to suffer.
 Since most of the newly delivered ads are probably not going to be seen at all.
 Whenever users are browsing, they can usually keep one or two ads on the screen at most.
-This means that for each subsequent refresh the viewability rate for off-screen placement decreases.
+This means that for each subsequent refresh ad the viewability rate for off-screen placement decreases.
 Naturally, rates also diminish as a result.
-Therefore, the advertisers still have reservations towards refreshing inventory.
+Therefore, the advertisers still have reservations towards refreshing ad inventory through time intervals.
+In practice, 60 seconds and longer would be advisable compared to a shorter 30 seconds.
 Network usage and data processing are also affected.
-Today, it is less relevant to modern technology available, but it’s still a factor to consider.
+Today, it is less relevant to modern technology available, but it’s still a factor to consider for use.

-Nevertheless, in most cases, the increased amount of ad requests generated more than makes up for the limitations of this method and brings higher revenues overall.
+Nevertheless, in most cases, the increased amount of ad requests generated with ad refresh more than makes up for the limitations of this method and brings higher revenues overall.
 In short, it’s a simple way to start but it’s far from being the most efficient.

-Strictly speaking, event-based and action-based refreshing are slightly different in definition.
+Strictly speaking, event-based and action-based refreshing ads are slightly different in definition.
 They behave almost identically so for the sake of argument we’ve put them in the same category.
 The bottom line is that the script is executing only after a user is initiating an activity.
-It serves as a trigger.
+It serves as a trigger for the ads.
 In most cases the process is still pairing with a timer, to prevent consecutive refreshes stacking on top of each other.

 There’s one major benefit to this model – it only occurs when there’s engagement.
 This means you won’t be wasting resources towards users that aren’t interacting, ruining your overall metrics.
 Although it still suffers some of the same limitations as regular time-based refreshing.
 This type is particularly useful in a number of situations.
 Including, any kind of website, usually kept open in the background for extended periods of time.
-Generally speaking, you don’t want to display ads whenever they won’t be seen at all.
+Generally speaking, you don’t want to display ads somewhere on the page whenever they won’t be seen at all.
 This is a pretty solid way to avoid that.
-Additionally, you can tie the process to specific events or actions.
-By doing so, the scrips would not affect the user experience in any way.
+Additionally, you can tie the process to specific events or actions that happen on the page.

 That said, the main issue here is that the ad refresh requires a suitable trigger.
 And it may be difficult to find if one exists at all.
 In case this method sounds like the solution for you, the best thing you can do is to first set up proper tracking of user activities so that you’re not shooting in the dark.